A look at eight great ways to start a memoir.

 “International baggage claim in the Brussels airport was large and airy, with multiple carousels circling endlessly.
 I scurried from one to another, desperately trying to find my black suitcase.
 Because it was stuffed with drug money, I was more concerned than one might normally be about lost luggage.”

-With tongue slightly in cheek, Kerman turns a common problem, retrieving luggage at the airport, into a set-up for her arrest and subsequent prison sentence.
-We instantly feel she is one of us.
-We wonder how she got herself into this situation and we want to read more.
+With tongue slightly in cheek, Kerman turns a common problem—retrieving luggage at the airport, into a set-up for her arrest and subsequent prison sentence.
+We instantly feel like she is one of us.
+We wonder how she got herself into this situation, and we want to read more.

 “There were all kinds of stories about the war that made it sound as if it were happening in a faraway and different land.
 It wasn’t until refugees started passing through our town that we began to see that it was actually taking place in our country.
 Families who had walked hundreds of miles told how relatives had been killed and their houses burned.
 Some people felt sorry for them and offered them places to stay, but most of the refugees refused, because they said the war would eventually reach our town.”

 We don’t need to read descriptions of bloody bodies or burned houses to get a sense that war is approaching.
-Neither do we need to know, yet, exactly what country we are in or which war is raging.
+Nor do we yet need to know what country we are in or which war is raging.
 The sad march of refugees tells us what we need to know, just as it told Beah and his family what they needed to know.

 In his Code Talker: The First and Only Memoir by One of the Original Navajo Code Talkers of WWII, Chester Nez describes what he saw and felt as he prepared to throw himself into a hailstorm of bullets that might easily cut him down before he got a single step closer to the enemy: